LaunchCode-Education-Archived/cs50x-live/calendar/module0/materials/problem-set/README.md

 ***

 ### Congratulations!
 You're done with CS50x's first problem set, and are almost ready for the first day of class.
-Rreturn to [Prep for Class 0](../class0-prep#scratch) to finish the Prep Work and see what else you can do while you wait for class to start.
+Return to [Prep for Class 0](../class0-prep#scratch) to finish the Prep Work and see what else you can do while you wait for class to start.